-(a) Preparation

-- (1) An offender may prepare a manuscript for private use, for outside typing, for copyrighting, and /or for publication while in the custody of the Department of Public Safety without staff approval. - (2) For the purpose of this policy, manuscript means fiction, nonfiction, poetry, music and lyrics, drawings, cartoons and other writings of a similar nature. - (3) An offender may use only non-work or non-program assignment time to prepare a manuscript. - (4) Consistent with Prisons policy F.0501 (b), the Facility Head may limit the accumulation of manuscript material as necessary for security, sanitation and safety, including maintaining access to cell doors and preventing fire hazards.
+- (a) Preparation - (1) An offender may prepare a manuscript for private use, for outside typing, for copyrighting, and/or for publication while in the custody of the Department of Public Safety without staff approval. - (2) For the purpose of this policy, manuscript means fiction, nonfiction, poetry, music and lyrics, drawings, cartoons, and other writings of a similar nature. - (3) An offender may use only non-work or non-program assignment time to prepare a manuscript. - (4) Consistent with Prisons policy F.0500, Offender Personal Property, the Warden may limit the accumulation of manuscript material as necessary for security, sanitation, and safety, including maintaining access to cell doors and preventing fire hazards.